Rdoc detection of aliases

 But I guess this is for performance reasons (can someone confirm?).
 I suppose RDoc should treat these as aliases.

-#4 Updated by Marc-Andre Lafortune 4 months ago
+#4 Updated by Marc-Andre Lafortune about 1 year ago

 There really shouldn't be a difference between using